kafka, kubernetes, deployment, infrastructure, operators, statefulsets

 Effective monitoring becomes even more important when running Kafka on Kubernetes.
 The dynamic nature of container orchestration introduces additional failure modes and makes troubleshooting more complex.

 Kubernetes-native monitoring tools like Prometheus integrate well with Kafka exporters to collect broker metrics, consumer lag, and cluster health indicators.
+Use JMX Exporter for broker metrics and Kafka Lag Exporter for consumer group monitoring (see Consumer Lag Monitoring).
 Configure alerts for critical metrics such as under-replicated partitions, high consumer lag, and disk space exhaustion.
+Popular Grafana dashboards provide pre-built visualizations for Kafka on Kubernetes deployments.

 Distributed tracing helps track message flows through complex streaming pipelines.
 Tools that correlate Kafka producer/consumer spans with application traces provide end-to-end visibility in microservices architectures.